-The Impulse Wave is the kind we have been using so far to illustrate how the structure of Elliott Wave is put together.
-It is the most common motive wave and the easiest to spot in a market.
+The Impulse Wave is shown above as to illustrate how the structure of Elliott Wave is put together.
+It is the most common motive wave and the easiest to spot.
 Like all motive waves, it consists of 5 sub-waves; three of them are also motive waves, and two corrective waves.
 This is labeled as a 5-3-5-3-5 structure, which was shown above.
 However, it has three rules that define its formation.
 These rules are unbreakable.
 If one of these rules is violated, then the structure is not an impulse wave and one would need to re-label the suspected impulse wave.

 The three rules are: